Can I “adopt” a sloth?

 We accept reservations for up to a year from the current date and the certificate is redeemable for two years from the issue date.
 If not redeemed, it will be considered a donation to the Sloth Sanctuary of Costa Rica.
 Thank you for your support of the Sloth Sanctuary of Costa Rica! top of page

 Can you send me some sloth photos or videos for my personal project / scavenger hunt / joke / birthday / surprise / proposal?

-No. Unless you have a media request, we cannot send photos for your personal project. top of page
+No. Unless you have a media request, we cannot send photos for your personal project.
+There are lots of excellent images of sloths online, but please credit the source. top of page

 Why is it that some sloths cannot be released back into the wild?

 While rescued/released adult sloths have a better chance of survival in the wild, rescued infant sloths lack essential survival skills and a robust immune system.
 Orphaned/abandoned infants did not stay with their mothers long enough to learn which leaves to eat, how to avoid predators, how to safely transfer to other foraging areas.
 We try our best to substitute-teach rescued infants these life skills and help build their immunity against disease.
 Our research efforts are continually reviewing ways that abandoned/orphaned sloths can be returned to their habitat without jeopardizing their health and longevity. top of page

 Can I keep a sloth as a pet?